limitlessloop/vets.gov-status/README.md

 ## Deploying

 Our deployments are handled by Jenkins using the `Jenkinsfile`.
 We deploy by committing to the `production` branch.
-We use the `demo` branch to deploy to our development server to internally demo new boards or tile updates without blocking the data update path from `master` to `production`.
+We use the `development` branch to deploy to our development server to internally demo new boards or tile updates without blocking the data update path from `master` to `production`.

 ## Developer Onboarding